-Unlike some cities, Newark isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
-Overall, Newark is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Newark who work in office and administrative support (12.93%), management occupations (9.49%), and sales jobs (9.05%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newark is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Newark is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Newark who work in office and administrative support (11.73%), sales jobs (8.90%), and management occupations (8.74%).

 Also of interest is that Newark has more people living here who work in computers and math than 95% of the places in the US.